OpenBankingUK/OBL-ModelBank-Integration/README.md

 Currently, the Sandbox provides parallel running for versions v3.1.11 and v4.0, both with **FAPI 1.0 Advanced Profile** enabled.

 # Endpoints
-Currently, the Sandbox provides parallel running for versions v3.1.11 and v4.0.
+Currently, two instances of the Model Bank are available providing support for both version v3.1.11 and v4.0.
 For 3.1.11 endpoint URLs, please see [Model Bank v3.1.11 documentation](https://github.com/OpenBankingUK/OBL-ModelBank-Integration/tree/v3.1.11).

 ## OpenID Connect endpoints